 This expense relates to consulting services provided to the Corporation that do not relate to the exploration and evaluation of the Stibnite Gold Project.
-The expense for the three and six months ended June 30, 2019 is consistent with the comparable periods in the previous year.
+The expense for the three and nine months ended September 30, 2019 is higher than the comparable periods in the previous year primarily as a result of increased costs associated with the Project finance advisor.